Fairlight Homestead: History

+Norton family

-The third son, James, had apparently qualified as a solicitor before he left England.
-He emigrated to Australia in 1818 and commenced practice as a solicitor, only to be followed the next year by his father John, his brother Lieutenant Nathaniel and three of his sisters, all of whom arrived in Sydney aboard the Harriet on 8 February 1819.
+James Norton, was born in the mid-1700s descended from a landowning family that had resided for centuries in County of Sussex, England.
+He emigrated to Australia in 1818 and practiced as a solicitor.
+He was followed the next year by his father John, his brother Lieutenant Nathaniel and three of his sisters, all of whom arrived in Sydney aboard the Harriet on 8 February 1819.
 One of the sisters, Emma, was to marry John Oxley the Surveyor General of NSW and leader of several successful journeys of exploration.
-James Norton the solicitor enjoyed an extensive practice in which he continued to be active for over 40 years.
+James was successful in his solicitor practice, which was active for over 40 years.

 Three Government grants were made on 5 April 1821 - Northend of 950 acre to James, Fairlight of 800 acre to Nathaniel, and Grovers of 800 acre to their father John in the Bringelly district.
 Norton's Basin on the Nepean River is named after John Norton.
-Later the family acquired an extensive estate in the Kanimbla Valley in the heart of the Blue Mountains, where they carried on agriculture and stock breeding for many years.
+Later the family acquired a large estate in the Kanimbla Valley in the heart of the Blue Mountains, where they carried on agriculture and stock breeding for many years.

 A house was built at Fairlight and the whole family moved in late 1821, while the three grants were managed as one from Fairlight by Nathaniel.
 The original homestead of Fairlight was built c.
 1821.
-James continued to practise as a solicitor in the Leichhardt area and never took up residence on his own estate, and the father John, moved to a grant made later in the Kanimbla Valley.
+James continued to practise as a solicitor in the Leichhardt area and never took up residence on his own estate.
+The father, John, moved to a grant made later in the Kanimbla Valley.
 John Norton, with his younger son, James after a few years, moved down to the Kanimbla Valley to a large property on the Cox's River, leaving Nathaniel in possession of the Mulgoa grants, which henceforth became known under the name of Fairlight.

-In 1821, the first house was built of slabs, plastered with clay, whitewashed, originally shingle-rooved.
+In 1821, the first house was built of slabs, plastered with clay, whitewashed, and originally had a shingled roof.
 It had two wings, each with two rooms.
-According to the style of the period the rooms were only 8 ft high, and the doors 6 ft, a tall man having to stoop to enter.
+The doors were only 6 ft high, forcing a tall person to stoop when entering.

-Nathaniel, a bachelor, lived with one of his sisters as housekeeper until he married Ellen Barber in 1841.
+Nathaniel lived with one of his sisters until he married Ellen Barber in 1841.
+Rev James S Hassall, in his book "In Old Australia," wrote in about 1837 that Nathaniel Norton "...was an old naval man, a good hearted sailor, whom boys were fond of visiting."
 He died in 1851 aged 66 years, and Ellen died some 15 months later.